Loljaca/Emergent_Constraints/README.md

 ## Why shall we care about emergent constraints in climate sensitivity?

+__The future of our climate system depends on asking the right questions.
+One of these questions could be: What are the most relevant emergent constraints for ECS?__

 ### Climate sensitivity
 A measure of the response of the global climate system to a certain forcing e.g. a measure of the change (increase) in global mean temperature when there is a doubling of the atmospheric $ CO_2 $ concentration.
 IPCC: the value is around 3 degrees Celsius, depending on positive and negative feedback effects (sea ice, water vapour, clouds, greenhouse gases); without feedback effect the change would be around 1 degree Celsius.
 In the long run the increase could be greater than 3 degrees since the $CO_2$ concentration can be more than double, while in the short run the warming could be less due to the thermal inertia of the ocean.